-This user-specified value for this amplitude limit must have a value between 0 and 1.0.
-The new default value is 0.65.
-The larger the value, the closer the secondary zones will be to the primary zone, and the more likely that the potentially excited VIV modes/freqs other than the dominant one will be allowed to exist at the same time as the modes in the primary region.
+This user-specified value for this amplitude limit must have a value between 0 and 1.0 the default value is 0.3, for the present.
+The larger the value, the larger secondary zones will be, and more likely secondary power-in regions will be allowed to exist at the same time as the modes in the primary region.
 Hence, higher limits should estimate greater response than lower limits.

-This is a subject of current research, and analysis of field measurements on drilling risers and flexible cylinders tested in model basins suggest that this value should be approximately 0.65.
-Which is to say that when the dynamic response from the dominant mode excitation region decays to 65% of its initial amplitude value, one has entered a secondary zone in which VIV at a different frequency is allowed to exist simultaneously.
+This is a subject of current research, but a reasonable value to choose for this limit is 0.3, which is to say that when the dynamic response from the dominant mode excitation region decays to 30% of its initial amplitude value, one has entered a secondary zone in which VIV at a different frequency is allowed to exist simultaneously.